efwGrp/efw4.X/help/api_data_shortcut.md

-<H1>data-shortcut Attribute</H1>
+# data-shortcut Attribute

-"data-shortcut" is established as one of HTML5 custom attributes to control behaviors of button elements at client.
-Efw framework will add shortcut behaviors to button elements by data-shortcut attributes when page-loading.
+`data-shortcut` is established as one of HTML5 custom attributes to control behaviors of button elements at client.
+The EFW framework will add shortcut behaviors to button elements by `data-shortcut` attributes when page-loading.

-<h2>Sample for JSP</h2>
+## Sample for JSP

 ```html
 <input type="button" data-shortcut="F1">